Jodh Singh Ramgarhia: Biography

 Jodh was instrumental in persuading Mai Sukhan, widow of Gulab Singh Bhangi and ruler of Amritsar to surrender to Ranjit Singh on 24 February 1805 and to hand over the massive Zamzama gun.

+He further assisted the emperor of the Sikhs in 1807 when Ranjit Singh led a month-long expedition against Qutb ud-Din of Kasur.
 He fought with Ranjit Singh in the Battle of Kasur, and was awarded many estates by the Maharajah.